-Screening Questions Ye No Remarks s A. Subproject Siting Is the subproject area...
-Densely populated?
-The proposed cyclone shelter is to be √ located within the pourashava area which is densely populated.
-Heavy with development activities?
-There are no heavy development activities in the area.
+Screening Questions Ye s No Remarks A. Subproject Siting Is the subproject area - Densely populated? √ The proposed cyclone shelter is to be located within the pourashava area which is densely populated.
+Heavy with development activities? ✓ There are no heavy development activities in the area.
 Adjacent to or within any environmentally sensitive areas?
-There are no cultural heritage/ physical cultural resources very close to the proposed site but there some in different locations from the proposed subproject · Cultural heritage site location which are Kuakata beach, Kuakata National Park, Kuakata Ecopark, Forest of Fatra, Well of Kuakata, Seema Buddhist Vihara, Rakhaine Settlement, Alipur Port, Forest of Gangamati.
-Based on desk review of locations and Protected Area field verifications by PMU, there is no protected area adjacent or near the subproject site.
-Based on desk review of locations and Wetland field verifications by PMU, there is no wetland adjacent or near the subproject Based on desk review of locations and field verifications by PMU, there is no Mangrove mangrove adjacent or near the subproject
+Cultural heritage site ✓ Based on desk review of locations and field verifications by PMU, there is no environmentally sensitive cultural heritage site adjacent or near the subproject site.
+Protected Area ✓ Based on desk review of locations and field verifications by PMU, there is no protected area adjacent or near the subproject site.
+Wetland ✓ Based on desk review of locations and field verifications by PMU, there is no wetland adjacent or near the subproject site.
+Mangrove field verification Based on desk review of locations and field verifications by PMU, there is no mangrove adjacent or near the subproject site.
+Estuarine ✓ Based on desk review of locations and field verifications by PMU, there is no estuarine adjacent or near the subproject site.

-27 Groups or population identified as Indigenous Peoples within the context of ADB's Safeguard Policy Statement will be referred to in this document as tribes, minor races, ethnic sects and communities (following the request of the Government of Bangladesh).
+&lt;sup>28 Groups or population identified as Indigenous Peoples within the context of ADB's Safeguard Policy Statement will be referred to in this document as tribes, minor races, ethnic sects and communities (following the request of the Government of Bangladesh).